JakeAve/city-populations/readme.md

 being hindered by some of its conveniences.
 ● Structured code - Is it all in a giant blob file or is it well structured for ease of development and future expansion.

+This is just for fun, to see how you rank against others who have done the same sample challenge.

+We used Wasps With Bazookas to test each project with following setup:
+2x Wasps (16 threads, 5000 Users, 60 Seconds, timeout 30 Seconds)